zahariivanov87/user-service/README.md

 # user-service

 Simple user service is meant to demonstrate [Clean Architecture ](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) code style of Uncle Bob!
+The idea is to separate core abstraction from low level details.

 ## capabilities